Last updated 5/18/2021

 No matter our efforts, we cannot guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of your Personal Information.

-Will UNC, UCT or Duke University share any of the information it receives?
+Will FSU, UCT or Duke University share any of the information it receives?

 The information collected by the App will only be used for research purposes.
 Your name will never be used in publications or presentations when the results of the Study become available.